 For the syrup:

-- Combine the sugar and water in a small saucepan.
+- Combine the 1 cup sugar and 1 cup water in a small saucepan.
 Bring to a boil over medium-high heat, stirring until sugar is dissolved.
-Once boiling, remove from heat, stir in flowers, cover and let steep at least 15 minutes but up to 2 hours.
+Once boiling, remove from heat, stir in 1 cup flowers, cover and let steep at least 15 minutes but up to 2 hours.

 For the drink: